Skip to Main Site Navigation Skip to Content Skip to Footer

 • Cheryl Le Beau provides secretarial assistance

 • The Organization Committee acts as the nominations and elections committee for University Senate.
 The Committee maintains a roster of all University Committees and an elections list; it oversees the Senate committee structure and makes recommendations to the Senate for establishing or abolishing committees, changing the composition or structure of committees, and resolving jurisdictional disputes.
 Every five years in academic years ending in zero and five, the Organization Committee will begin the process of conducting a systematic review of the Senate bylaws, including the existing Standing and At-Large committee structure.
+The Organization Committee will also partner with the Senate Secretary to create and maintain policy related to digital and hard copy storage of Senate documents and will maintain the Senate Committee webpages.
 At the request of the Senate, the Committee can propose revision of the Constitution and/or the Bylaws of the Senate.
 The Committee is composed of five Faculty elected by the University Senate, the two Senate Vice-Presidents, and one student elected by the Student Senate.
 At least one faculty member must be from the Administrative Faculty, and at least one faculty member must be from the Instructional Faculty.

 • Megan Stanton (SACSW '27) (Chair)